 The Key to Better Business

+As a result of this new business line, Key partnered with what was then Tyler Refrigeration to become an authorized Tyler dealer.
+This expanded the firm’s product offerings in the supermarket industry.
+Key grew to become the go-to contractor for Tyler refrigeration cases, systems and parts in the region.
 During this time, the firm also experienced the passing of the baton.
-Bob and Lee, looking to exit the business, found a successor in Frank Leonard who became President and CEO in1990; while the Southern California divisions were passed on to different successors.
+Bob and Lee, looking to retire from the business, found a successor in Frank Leonard, who became President and CEO in 1990, while the Southern California divisions were passed on to different successors.

-- Treat clients, employees and suppliers with respect and fairness
+- Treat clients, employees, and suppliers with respect and fairness

 - Make use of the highest caliber personnel available to operate all departments

-- Perform all work in a manner that is a credit to the industry and to the firm
+- Perform all work in a safe manner that is a credit to the industry and to the firm